algolia/instantsearch/docs/documentation.md

 <img class="widget-icon pull-left" src="../img/icon-widget-slider.svg">
 The rangeSlider widget lets users filter results within a numerical range, based on an attribute.
-{:.description}.
 The min and max values are automatically computed by Algolia using the data in the index.

 <div class="code-box">
   <div class="code-sample-snippet js-toggle-snippet">